nickstanley574/nickstanley574/README.md

 - 🔭 I’m currently working on the Backstop Solutions SaaS suite leading the Platform (DevOps) Team.
 - 🌱 I’m currently exploring Terraform, AWS EKS, and AWS ECS.
 - 🌟 In my free time I enjoy building QLI items for my home like a custom pots and pans organizer.
 - 😸 Fun fact: Wombat poop is cube-shaped.
-Oh, and about me...
+Oh, and about me ...
 I once flew in an airplane powered by a lawn mower engine!

 <!--
 **nickstanley574/nickstanley574** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.